 The other series is entitled My Real Name is Mary.
-This series is inspired by a sixth-century icon of the Virgin Mary.
+This series was inspired by a sixth-century icon of the Virgin Mary.
 The unconventional beauty of the icon's face and steady, enigmatic gaze prompted me to investigate what the image of Mary means and has meant for women over the centuries.
 Much of contemporary art is about issues of identity, and this series is about identity for me too.
 My given name is Mary.
 But in a larger sense I'm concerned with how impossibly high standards of goodness, purity, beauty, and obedience attributed to Mary have influenced notions of ideal womanhood and ideal motherhood.
 In my tapestries I have tried to depict Mary in ways that acknowledge her depth, imagination, and courage.

-Mary (the anxiety of influence)tapestry (c) Molly Elkind 2017
+Mary (Yes)tapestry (c) Molly Elkind 2017